hermanzdosilovic/ev/README.md

 Tutorial - How to use it?
 -------------------------
-_ev_ is a smart script can do a lot for you.
+_ev_ is a smart script that can do a lot for you.
 To give you idea of how it works I prepared a short tutorial for you.
 I really recommend you to go thru this tutorial.

 ###Get the tutorial